Unexpected Death: Causes and Contributing Factors

 In the world of medical examiners, coroners, and

-pathologist involved in forensic autopsies, "sudden death" does not mean instantaneous death.
+pathologists involved in forensic autopsies, "sudden death" does not necessarily mean instantaneous death.

 This outline is an outgrowth of the category referred to as SIDS (sudden infant death

 syndrome).
-I suppose one could say "in less than 24 hours".
+I suppose that one could say we are talking about deaths "in less than 24 hours".
 But the implication is of a rapid

 and unexpected death...mostly unwitnessed...and without obvious cause when the body was